Peak season benchmark report

 • Can result in less control over key processes depending on the provider chosen

-With so many different types of warehouse, each with its own purpose, picking a suitable one will most likely come down to your specific business needs, supply chain, market, and budget.
+With so many different types of warehouses, each with its own purpose, picking a suitable one will most likely come down to your specific business needs, supply chain, market, and budget.

 An ecommerce business that sells food may find that distribution centres are their best option, although for specific perishable products they may also need to use cold storage warehouses.
 SMBs that engage in large volume cross-border trade will likely find that bonded warehouses work best for them.
 For small ecommerce businesses and startups, consolidated warehouses offer a good balance of autonomy and reduced costs.